jeanNyil/fis-amq-producer/README.md

 ### Running the application in OpenShift

-It is assumed that:
-- OpenShift platform is already running, if not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/container-platform/3.5/install_config/index.html) or setup a [local OpenShift cluster using the CDK](https://access.redhat.com/documentation/en-us/red_hat_container_development_kit/3.1/html/getting_started_guide/index)
-- Your system is configured for Fabric8 Maven Workflow, if not you can find a [Get Started Guide](https://access.redhat.com/documentation/en/red-hat-jboss-middleware-for-openshift/3/single/red-hat-jboss-fuse-integration-services-20-for-openshift/)
-- The Red Hat JBoss A-MQ xPaaS product should already be installed and running on your OpenShift installation, one simple way to run a A-MQ service is following the documentation of the A-MQ xPaaS image for OpenShift related to the `amq63-basic` template.
-Use the `ACTIVEMQ_SERVICE_NAME` environment variable on the deployment configuration to configure the service hosting the AMQ broker.

-Then the following command will package your app and run it on OpenShift:
+The following command will package your app and run it on OpenShift:

     mvn fabric8:deploy